 According to the National Kidney Foundation, nearly 90,000 Americans are currently awaiting life-saving kidney transplants.
 “African Americans are disproportionately affected by kidney failure.
 The incidence per million is 783 in African Americans, compared with 295 in whites ,” said Dr. Kerry Willis, Senior Vice President for Medical and Scientific Activities at the National Kidney Foundation, “Providing equal access to kidney transplants is an important goal the National Kidney Foundation is working towards through its End the Wait initiative.”

-The National Kidney Foundation is the major national voluntary health agency dedicated to preventing kidney and urinary tract diseases, improving the health and well being of individuals and families affected by these diseases and increasing availability of all organs for transplantation.
+The National Kidney Foundation, a major voluntary nonprofit health organization, is dedicated to preventing kidney disease, improving the health and well-being of individuals and families affected by kidney disease and increasing the availability of kidneys for transplantation.
 For more information on organ donation visit www.kidney.org